ayub69/wc13/README.md

 # Purpose

-This WC requires you to explore some results about set carnality in order to argue about the size of an infinite matrix.
+This WC requires you to explore proof via induction.

 You may need to spend a good amount of time thinking about the problems and it is unlikely that you will arrive at a solution in a single sitting.
 Start discussing the problem with your buddy early.